rkritzar39/shareline-status/content/issues/partial-prototype-services.md

 section: issue
 ---

-*Partial Outage*

-The affected Shareline prototype components remain partially available through local interfaces and on-device functionality.
-However, their complete online and cross-device workflows are currently unavailable.
+The affected components include working local interfaces or partial on-device behavior, but their complete online and cross-device workflows are currently unavailable.

-Current limitations affect remote account recovery, production account lifecycle processing, protected verification review, server-side media processing, live Link Bio form submissions and subscriber processing, and cross-device Cork Board synchronization.

-Development remains active while the required backend infrastructure and complete service workflows are implemented.
+The missing infrastructure and workflow requirements have been identified.
+Development remains active.